 The three-year experience offers the orthodontic residents the opportunity to follow most of their patients through the entire course of treatment.
 They also participate in multiple conferences devoted to the analysis and diagnosis of new cases and further evaluation of patients who are already being treated.

 To broaden their knowledge and keep abreast of new directions in the field, residents regularly review and discuss classical and current literature, as well as recent advances in orthodontics.
 Residents also take basic science and related courses with other postdoctoral students in the Division of Graduate Dental Education at the University of Pennsylvania School of Dental Medicine.
 Associations with the internationally recognized Lancaster Cleft Palate Clinic and the Cooper University Hospital's Regional Cleft-Craniofacial Program enhance the overall learning experience.

-The program gives third-year residents the opportunity to make independent treatment decisions.
+The program provides third-year residents the opportunity to make independent treatment decisions.
 Third-year residents also develop teaching skills through participation in the department's teaching program by instructing general practice residents and first-year orthodontic residents.